blog Details

 What is Labour Day?

-Labour Day is also known as May Day or International Workers’ Day.
-It originated in the 1800s in the United States, where workers were known to work for up to 12 hours a day without weekends and in difficult and often dangerous working conditions.
-This was during the height of the Industrial Revolution, when workers were under tremendous pressure to keep up with the rapid changes that were transforming societies.
+Labour Day is also known as May Day or International Workers' Day.
+It originated in the 1800s in the United States, where workers often worked up to 12 hours a day without weekends and under difficult and unsafe conditions.
+This period marked the height of the Industrial Revolution, when workers faced intense pressure due to rapid industrial growth.

-While there were multiple strikes by workers’ unions during this period, the most famous were the nationwide strikes on May 1st, 1886, by over 300,000 workers across the United States.
-The most well-known was the Haymarket protest, three days later, on May 4th, in Chicago, Illinois.
-With these and subsequent strikes, the government changed, leading to better working conditions for generations of men and women.
+While there were many strikes organized by workers' unions, one of the most significant was the nationwide strike on May 1st, 1886, involving over 300,000 workers across the United States.
+A key event during this movement was the Haymarket protest held on May 4th in Chicago.
+These protests eventually led to reforms that improved working conditions for future generations.

 Social Share :